Evolution of the transitional millisecond pulsar PSR J1023+0038 from Aqueye+ and NICER observations

-Simultaneous \textit{NICER} X-ray observations were requested for the \textit{Aqueye+} runs of January and December 2023.
+Simultaneous NICER X-ray observations were requested for the Aqueye+ runs of January and December 2023.
 The corresponding log of the observations is reported in Table \ref{tab:nicer_obs}.
-To these date, we applied the standard data processing procedure\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/}}, using the script \texttt{nicerl2} - part of \texttt{HEASoft}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/software/heasoft/}} (v.6.34) software – with version 20240206 of the calibration files.
+For these observations, we applied the standard data processing procedure\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/}}, using the script \texttt{nicerl2} -- part of \texttt{HEASoft}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/software/heasoft/}} (v.6.34) software – with version 20240206 of the calibration files.
 The selected energy range for the analysis is $0.5-12\, \rm{keV}$.
-We finally barycentred the data with the script \texttt{barycorr}.
-Because of the known light-leak issue affecting NICER from May 2023, the observations of December 2023 presented here are only those in which a signal could be detected.
+We finally barycentered the data with the script \texttt{barycorr}.
+Because of the known light-leak issue affecting NICER from May 2023, the observations from December 2023 presented here are only those in which a signal could be detected.